- Melton Mowbray - 01664 568 811

 Most people aren’t born with a perfect smile.
-Over time, an untreated tooth or jaw misalignment can affect the way you chew and contribute to tooth decay by making it more difficult to remove particles of food from between the teeth.
+Over time, untreated tooth or jaw misalignment can affect the way you chew and contribute to tooth decay by making it more difficult to remove particles of food from between the teeth.

 Our UK and USA-trained orthodontists can correct a bad bite, create room for erupting teeth, promote healthy jaw growth and improve your smile and your self-esteem using state-of-the-art technology including low profile metal braces, clear ceramic braces, “hidden” braces (Incognito) and transparent aligner technology (Invisalign).
-We specialise in using treatments that minimise discomfort and shorten treatment time.
+We specialise in using orthodontic treatments that minimise discomfort and shorten treatment time.

 Orthodontic treatment is about making the best of your teeth; it’s about improving the harmony of your mouth and jaws.
-Once you can bite together correctly, you can eat more comfortably and care for your teeth and gums more easily, and of course you will have the smile of your dreams.
+Once you can bite together correctly, you can eat more comfortably and care for your teeth and gums more easily, and of course, you will have the smile of your dreams.

 More than 200,000 children and teenagers in England and Wales have treatment within the NHS every year, with growing numbers of adults and young people seeking treatment on a private basis.
 Dr Ayodele Soyombo’s eldest patient to date was over 80, so age is no barrier to the teeth of your dreams.

-The Benefits of Orthodontic Treatment
+The Benefits of Orthodontic Treatment in Milton Keynes